Sports in Atlanta: Kennesaw State

-The Kennesaw State Owls, based in the northern suburb of Kennesaw, represent Kennesaw State University in 17 varsity sports in the ASUN Conference (ASUN).
+The Kennesaw State Owls, based in unincorporated Cobb County near the northern suburb of Kennesaw, represent Kennesaw State University in 17 varsity sports in Conference USA (CUSA).
 KSU did not start a football program until 2015.
-Since the ASUN did not sponsor football at the time, the KSU football team joined the Big South Conference.
+Since the school's then-current primary home of the Atlantic Sun Conference (ASUN) did not sponsor football at the time, the KSU football team joined the Big South Conference.
 For the 2022–23 academic year, the ASUN became an FCS football-sponsoring conference, and Kennesaw State moved its football membership to the ASUN.
-In October 2022, Kennesaw State accepted an invitation to join the Conference USA, which includes transitioning the football team to the Football Bowl Subdivision, effective in July 2024.
+In October 2022, Kennesaw State accepted an invitation to join CUSA, which included transitioning the football team to the Football Bowl Subdivision, effective in July 2024.
+KSU will play its first season as a full FBS member in 2025.

 Emory University

-Atlanta is also home to the Emory University Eagles, an NCAA Division 3 athletic powerhouse nestled in the Druid Hills neighborhood.
-Competing in the University Athletic Association conference and boasting 31 NCAA Division 3 National Championships, the leaders of this program include Men's and Women's Swimming and Diving with 14 national championships, Men's and Women's Tennis with 14 national championships, Women's Volleyball with 2 national championships, and Women's Golf with 1 national championship.
+Atlanta is also home to the Emory University Eagles, an NCAA Division III athletic powerhouse nestled in the Druid Hills neighborhood.
+Competing in the University Athletic Association conference and boasting 31 NCAA Division III National Championships, the leaders of this program include men's and women's swimming & diving with 14 national championships, men's and women's tennis with 14 national championships, women's volleyball with 2 national championships, and women's golf with 1 national championship.
 Notable alumni include Andrew Wilson, a 2021 Olympian for Team USA, and gold medalist in the 4x100-meter medley relay.